thoughtbot/ios-on-rails/release/ios-on-rails.md

 ### Setting the Session Headers

-Setting the session headers on the `sessionConfiguration` is particularly important, since sending the app secret and a token is necessary for user creation, and a token is necessary for all other requests.
+Setting the session headers on the `sessionConfiguration` is particularly important.
+The custom session headers include our token and app secret, which are needed for a POST to the users endpoint.
+For other requests we will only need the token.
+The headers also indicate that our content type is JSON.

 	// HUMRailsClient.m